why AMC Entertainment Holdings Inc. [APE] is a Good Choice for Investors After New Price Target of $2.26

 Reflecting on the efficiency of the workforce at the company, AMC Entertainment Holdings Inc. [APE] managed to generate an average of -$28,895 per employee.
 Receivables Turnover for the company is 23.14 with a Total Asset Turnover recorded at a value of 0.39.

-There are presently around $1 million, or 25.43% of APE stock, in the hands of institutional investors.
-The top three institutional holders of APE stocks are: TEJARA CAPITAL LTD with ownership of 300,000, which is approximately New of the company’s market cap and around 0.17% of the total institutional ownership; MEDICI CAPITAL LLC, holding 97,330 shares of the stock with an approximate value of $0.14 million in APE stocks shares; and PUBLIC EMPLOYEES RETIREMENT ASSOCIATION OF COLORADO, currently with $98000.0 in APE stock with ownership of nearly 0% of the company’s market capitalization.
+There are presently around $1 million, or 23.51% of APE stock, in the hands of institutional investors.
+The top three institutional holders of APE stocks are: FNY INVESTMENT ADVISERS, LLC with ownership of 403,700, which is approximately 43543.243% of the company’s market cap and around 0.17% of the total institutional ownership; TEJARA CAPITAL LTD, holding 300,000 shares of the stock with an approximate value of $0.5 million in APE stocks shares; and MEDICI CAPITAL LLC, currently with $0.16 million in APE stock with ownership of nearly New of the company’s market capitalization.